imacube/csv2table/README.md

 # csv2table

-Generate a ASCII table from a csv file
+Generate a ASCII table from a csv file.